stephengold/Georg/README.md

-The Shapes Project provides a set of procedurally generated textures for use in JMonkeyEngine applications.
+The Georg Project provides procedurally generated assets for use in JMonkeyEngine applications.

 Complete source code (in Java) is provided under [a BSD license][license].